Santandave961/Data-Visualization-Project/README.md

 Welcome to my data visualisation repository !
-This collection showcases various interactive dawshboards, analytical reports and visual story telling projects using different tools and datasets
+This collection showcases various interactive dashboards, analytical reports and visual story telling projects using different tools and datasets
 Overview:
 This repository contains a diverse range of data visualisation projects demonstrating skills in :
 Interactive dashboard development